stereobooster/stereobooster.com/content/posts/about-learning/index.md

 ## "Problem first" approach

 I first saw this idea in a blog post where it was explained with an example based on the game.
-Imagine: the game starts and you need to accomplish a tutorial, you need to get out of the room.
-You try to get out but the door closed, so tutorial instructs you to find the key.
-After you found it you get back and get out of the room.
+Imagine: the game starts and you need to accomplish a tutorial: you need to escape from a room.
+You try to get out but the door is locked.
+The tutorial instructs you to find the key.
+After you find it, you get back and get out of the room.

-Another variant of this tutorial could look like this, you got a task to get out of the room, but you already got key in your inventory, so you fastly accomplish the tutorial.
+Another variant of this tutorial could look like this – you got a task to get out of the room, but you already have a key in your inventory, so you quickly accomplish the tutorial.
 Now when you face the closed door in the game, you don't know what to do because you have no key and have no idea where to get it.

 When you face the problem (closed door) before you got the solution (the key), you get to appreciate the solution more - you memorize it, you learn it.